Why SIS Values Diversity

-Future Librarians for Inclusivity and Diversity (FLID) provides a safe space for future library and information science (LIS) professionals to gain a better understanding of diversity within the profession and underserved populations in preparation for working with individuals from these groups.
+Future Librarians for Inclusivity and Diversity (FLID) provides a safe space for future linformation science professionals to gain a better understanding of diversity within the profession and underserved populations in preparation for working with individuals from these groups.

 The purpose shall be effectuated through:

 - Exposing SIS students to diverse cultures, lifestyles, and physical abilities by promoting and organizing both on-campus events and off-campus events and excursions.

 - Organizing extracurricular educational opportunities for SIS students. (ie. teach-ins, workshops, lectures, etc.)